CHEETAH PRESERVATION FOUNDATION

 • Bushmeat Crisis - In July 2002 the Cheetah Conservation Foundation donated R20 000 to the Bushmeat Crisis Working Group to support anti-poaching and anti-bushmeat activities in the Cross River National Park in Nigeria.

 Cheetah Preservation Foundation

-Should you wish to support the Cheetah Preservation Foundation we have various membership categories in which you can participate.
+Should you wish to support the Cheetah Preservation Foundation we have the option of becoming a member.
 Please visit our ‘Become a friend of CPF’ page should you require any further information on ways to become involved or contact us.

 |06 October 2016